clearlynew/Legal-Advice-Chatbot/README.md

-Legali - Legal Advice Chatbot (Template/Showcase)
+# Legali - AI Legal Assistant ⚖️

-Legali is an AI-powered legal assistant that allows users to ask legal questions and optionally upload documents (PDF, TXT, images).

-Note: This repo is a template/showcase.
-Large datasets and vectorstore files are excluded.
-It demonstrates code structure and workflow.
+Legali is an AI-powered legal assistant that lets users ask legal questions and upload relevant documents (PDFs, TXT files, and images).
+This project is a **template and showcase** designed to demonstrate the code structure and workflow of such an application.
+It's a starting point for building your own legal AI chatbot.

+***Note: Large datasets and vector store files are excluded from this repository to keep it lightweight.***

+---

-Features
+## ✨ Features

-AI-powered chat interface for legal questions
+* **AI-Powered Chat:** An interactive chat interface for legal queries.

-Handles multiple chat sessions

-File upload support (PDF, TXT, images) with text extraction (OCR optional)

-Modular code: easy to replace LLM, embeddings, or file-processing logic
+* **Multi-Session Support:** Manages multiple, independent chat sessions.
+* **File Uploads:** Supports PDFs, TXT files, and images for context.
+* **Modular Design:** Easily swap out the LLM, embedding model, or file-processing logic to suit your needs.

+---

+## 📁 Project Structure

 File Structure
 Legali/